Cellular Antennas for Data Performance

 The higher that focus is, the flatter the signal pattern.

-Most antennas used for RV, boat and vehicle use are classified as omnidirectional but they all have a gain associated with them.
+Most mobile cellular antennas used for RV, boat and vehicle use are classified as omnidirectional but they all have a gain associated with them.

 This means they don't broadcast in a sphere - but rather a circular donut or disc pattern 360 degrees out from the antenna, beaming signal to the sides and not up towards the sky or down at the ground.